 How to Maintain Window, Portable, and Wall AC Units

 Most window units have a simple filter in the front grill area.
-Clean it once a month during cooling season and replace it if it has any holes or appears worn.
+Clean it once a month during the cooling season and replace it if it has any holes or appears worn.

 Also, clean the air conditioner properly by vacuuming around it to remove any dust and dirt that can clog up the unit and cause it to malfunction.